Albakkour/Intelligent-Autonomous-Systems/README.md

 We highly recommend a host PC running Ubuntu 22.04 or 24.04, however, windows 11 with WSL2 and Mac OS is working also very well.

+To run Ubuntu you should install virtualization software such as [VirtualBox](https://www.virtualbox.org/) or [VMWare](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion).
+Then, set up an Ubuntu 22.04 or 24.04 virtual machine.

 You also need to have Docker and Docker Compose installed on your system.

 If you do not have these tools set up: